 Choosing and Implementing Rootstock Cloud ERP

 Equipter had already invested in Salesforce CRM and clearly saw the integration possibilities with the Salesforce Cloud Platform.
-They wanted a system with the flexibility to support expansion, and cloud-based ERP was the logical choice for the company.
+They wanted a system with the flexibility to support expansion, and cloud-based ERP for industrial equipment was the logical choice for the company.

 When it came time to evaluate software vendors, they looked at Rootstock and liked what they saw, especially in the area of manufacturing expertise.
 “Rootstock had a lot of experience in manufacturing,” says Beiler, “and had the potential to adapt with our processes as a younger, smaller company looking at growth and expansion.”